Stumpffia

 Stumpffia is a genus of microhylid frogs that are endemic to Madagascar.
 They are mostly brown frogs that typically live among leaf litter.
 S. contumelia has a snout–vent length of about 8-9 mm, making it one of the world's smallest frogs, and several others in the genus are only slightly larger.
 The largest species is no more than 28 mm.

 The majority of the species have only been described since 2010.
 Each species has a small range and many are seriously threatened.

 Taxonomy

-Stumpffia was first described from the single species Stumpffia psologlossa Boettger, 1881, based on a single specimen collected on Nosy Be, a large island off the northwest coast of Madagascar, by Anotonio Stumpff.
+Stumpffia was first described from the single species Stumpffia psologlossa Boettger, 1881, based on a single specimen collected on Nosy Be, a large island off the northwest coast of Madagascar, by Antonio Stumpff.
 By 2017, 15 species were recognised.
 In late 2017, a major revision of the genus was published.
 This study used integrative taxonomy, i.e. the combination of multiple different datasets, to delimit and describe new species: it combined morphological, morphometric, chromatic (color), bioacoustic (voice), and genetic data to provide new data on the 15 described species of Stumpffia, and describe a further 26 new species.